-Determine If You Have a Set or Odds and Ends
+Determine If You Have a Set of Silverware or Odds & Ends

-If you find your pieces do not have any similar markings, you likely have some odd pieces that have accumulated over the years and aren’t a cohesive set.
+If you find your pieces do not have any similar markings, you likely have some odd pieces that have accumulated over the years and aren’t cohesive sets.

 The pattern engraved into your flatware pieces may also help determine how much they are worth, as some patterns are rarer and may have a higher value.
 Pieces that have a family monogram or are marked with initials have a lower value, as it is harder to find a collector.
 A professional appraisal can help you determine if the pattern engraved on your pieces indicates a higher value.